insin/nwb/docs/Commands.md

 nwb new web-module <dir-name> [options]
 ```

-Creates a skeleton project for an npm web module.
+Creates a skeleton project for a JavaScript module for use on the web, ready for publishing to npm.

 **Options:**